-The pressure of the long working hours culture in the financial sector was put firmly in the spotlight last year after the death of an intern at the Bank of America Merrill Lynch where the coroner’s inquest found that his death was caused by an epileptic fit but that work overload may have caused the seizure.
+The pressure of the long working hours culture in the financial sector was put firmly in the spotlight a couple of years ago after the death of an intern at the Bank of America Merrill Lynch where the coroner’s inquest found that his death was caused by an epileptic fit but that work overload may have caused the seizure.
 This year, several financial firms such as Citigroup and Credit Suisse have sent out internal memos discouraging their analysts and associates from working weekends.

 Banks have to set realistic and achievable objectives for their employees, comments Professor Cary Cooper, professor of organisational psychology and health at Lancaster University School of Management.
 “The driver for all this is not just about wellbeing.
 The bottom-line driver for this is retention of the bank’s critical people.”
 Cooper added that both banks and law firms are introducing flexible working arrangements in a bid to retain key people.
 A long working hours culture will not lead to increased loyalty or productivity, warns Cooper.
 “If you create a long hours culture, employees will never trust you and will never commit to the firm and give loyalty in the same way that if you talked to them about realistic objectives and how to achieve those objectives.”

 The evidence for the detrimental effects of a long working hours culture is well-known: a work and employment relations survey published by the UK found that longer hours had an impact on employee wellbeing.
 The survey shows that employees working fewer than 30 hours a week were considerably less likely to feel tense, worried or stressed by work than those working more than 48 hours.
 Analysis by the Finnish Institute of Occupational Health revealed that those individuals whose working days were longer than the traditional eight hours had a 40 to 80% greater chance of heart disease.